raynamharris/IntegrativeProjectWT2015/RmdFiles/01b_behavior_figures.md

     ## consistent-control  -0.7833752 -4.1260684 2.559318 0.8334263
     ## conflict-control     2.7406860 -0.4732478 5.954620 0.1065599
     ## conflict-consistent  3.5240612 -0.2643244 7.312447 0.0722837

+Here are some stats modeling combinatorail PCs.
+I'm really not sure if this makes sense.
+I should probabaly model some behavior time interaction....

 ``` r
 lm1 <- lm(PC1~APA, data=scoresdf)